Instant Pot Duo vs. Beyond: Best Electric Pressure Cookers & Multi-Cookers 2026

 Pros:

-- Removable ceramic-coated bowl avoids cross-flavor retention
+- Removable ceramic-coated bowl for easy cleanup

 Cons: